 - Salt and pepper to taste

-- Optional seasonings: garlic powder, paprika, or your favorite herbs
+- Optional: garlic powder, paprika, dried herbs

 4.2 Directions